aaronpk/live-chat-overlay/README.md

 ## Installation

 You can install this package manually, or install it from the Chrome Web Store.
+If you install the extension manually, make sure to remove the store version to avoid conflicts and double-popup problems, etc.

 #### Chrome Web Store Installation